Mdksherif/node-express-mysql-login-register-CRUD-search-api/README.md

 - **User Registration & Login** with JWT authentication
 - **Protected CRUD operations** for user management
 - **Products API** with pagination and image upload for authorized users
+- **Advanced Product Search** with full-text search, filtering, and sorting
 - **Dual MySQL databases** (users + products) with connection pooling
 - **Google Cloud Storage** integration with local storage fallback
 - **Image upload** with secure file handling and validation